redpanda-data/connect/website/docs/components/caches/bloom.md

 If the path contains a single file with extension '.dat', it will be used for I/O operations.

 If the path constains a directory, we will try to use the most recent dump file (if any).
+The directory must exits.

 If necessary, we will create a file with format 'benthos-bloom-dump.<timestamp>.dat'